twolfson/speaker-submissions/fluent-2014/README.md

 ## Description
 > brief overview for marketing purposes, max. length 400 characters—about 65 words

 Visual design has characteristics which can improve comprehension speed.
-This presentation reviews techniques and experiments with applying these concepts to code.
+This presentation reviews techniques that can be applied to code.

 ## Topics (select the most relevant to your proposal)
 - [ ] Front End Frameworks and Libraries